 It also allows the employer and trustees to consider the potential restructure of the arrangements, and we are seeing a growing trend to a move to a multiple of salary as replacement for death in service pension benefits.

-Smith & Williamson recognises that every employer with a group life assurance and death-in-service arrangement in place will have a number of different facets and nuances to the structure of the arrangement.
-This is why our review service is bespoke and tailored to the needs and objectives of the employer and trustees.
+Every employer with a group life assurance and death-in-service arrangement in place will have a number of different facets and nuances to the structure of the arrangement.

 With greater insight into the unique challenges and opportunities we can better identify the strengths and weaknesses of the existing arrangement and explain and propose how it could potentially operate better tomorrow.